 Someone else — perhaps even the public that funded the research in the first place — would need to bear the cost of performing those fuctions.

 Commercial publishers these days also find themselves on the front lines of a growing conflict over the use of copyrighted works to train artificial intelligence algorithms.

 As discussed here before, both the U.S. Patent & Trademark Office (USPTO) and the World Intellectual Property Organization (WIPO) have launched inquiries into the intellectual property implications of A.I. technology.

 Much of the public discussion of the issue has focused on whether works of authorship or invention produced by A.I. systems should be eligible for intellectual property protection, and if so, in whom or what should any such copyright or patent vest.

-But the most contentious debates emerging from the USPTO and WIPO inquiries has been around the datasets used to train A.I. systems.
+But the most contentious debates emerging from the USPTO and WIPO inquiries have been around the datasets used to train A.I. systems.

 Artificial intelligence applications such as machine learning must be fed huge amounts of data from which the algorithm can decipher patterns, relationships among data points, and statistical correlations.
 In many such applications, the data being fed in is contained in works that are under copyright.

 As with most computer operations, a certain amount of reproduction is involved.
 The works most be reproduced in a machine-readable form before they can be input, and then get reproduced again in the computer’s random access memory as it processes those machine-readable inputs.